kentico-ericd/xperience-manager/README.md

 ### Running Continuous Integration

-You can use the `ci` command to serialize the database or restore the CI repository to the database:
+You can use the `ci` command to serialize the database or restore the CI repository to the database.

+1. (optional) Select a profile with the [`profile`](#changing-profiles) command
+2. Run the desired command to begin the CI process:

    - `xman ci store`
    - `xman ci restore`